 There are broadly two different approaches that exist in the world which serve as the basis for granting citizenship;’jus solis’ and ‘jus sanguinis’.

 Under the former, the place of birth serves as the sole criterion for granting citizenship whereas in the latter descent is the governing principle which means that in order to qualify as a citizen the individual has to have a parent who was at that time of the person’s birth a natural-born citizen of that country.
 Countries belonging to the British commonwealth along with the United States follow the ‘Jus Solis’ system of conferring citizenship on the basis of place of birth, while others follow the ‘Jus sanguinis’ system.

 Citizenship in India

 The Indian constitution in conjunction with the Citizenship Act of 1955 delineates the provisions governing citizenship in India.
 Articles 5-11 in Part 2 especially deals with various aspects related to citizenship.
-Article 5 lists the criteria for granting citizenship which is as follows; accordingly, the status of citizenship can be given to;
+Article 5 lists the criteria for granting citizenship which are as follows; accordingly, the status of citizenship can be given to;

 - Those domiciled or born in India

 - Those who were not born in India but either of whose parents were born in India.